Servir-Mekong/hydra-floods/README.md

 earthengine authenticate
 ```

-For more information on setup and installation of the `hydrafloods` package or how to install it using `conda`, please see the [Installation Docs](https://servir-mekong.github.io/hydra-floods/installation/).
+For more information on setup and installation of the `hydrafloods` package, please see the [Installation Docs](https://servir-mekong.github.io/hydra-floods/installation/).

 ## Example